 Why?
-Because renovations are like a giant puzzle, with many pieces you need to fit together to finish it.
+Because renovations are like a giant puzzle – with many pieces you need to fit together to finish it.
 As well, there are different ways to approach putting a puzzle together that result in a finished product.
 Unlike puzzles, renovations don’t always end up the way you think they will.
-However, puzzling together will focus you on a common, defined goal while eliminating the additional design decisions – which is a topic for another post!
+However,a puzzle will focus you on a common, defined goal while eliminating the additional design decisions – which is a topic for another post!

 To get the most out of this exercise, we recommend picking a puzzle you are not going to get done in one sitting.
 For some, that will mean a 300-piece puzzle, for others a 1000-piece or larger puzzle.
 Aim for challenging, not daunting – you want this to be fun and not a chore.
 As well, try to put a time limit on completing the puzzle.
 Perhaps, a few days or week.
 Below are some questions to guide you in how this activity can help you prepare to work together on a renovation.
-Use the subscribe box to get access to a more extensive list of questions and some guidance on how this challenge will help you prepare to work together.
+Get the most out of this challenge by subscribing below for access to more questions and guidance on how this challenge will help you prepare to work together.

-Before you get started, here are links to a couple of our favorite puzzles (all suggested puzzles are available on Amazon .ca and Amazon.com):
+Before you get started, here are links to a couple of our favorite puzzles (all are available on Amazon .ca and Amazon.com):